rayyan35p/tp/docs/UserGuide.md

 * `listP` followed by `unmarkT pr/1 t/1 3` marks the 1st and 3rd tasks of the 1st project as incomplete in TaskHub.
 * `findP Capstone` followed by `unmarkT pr/2 t/2` marks the 2nd task in the 2nd project from the results of the `findP` command as incomplete.

+### Assign an employee to a task: `assignT`

+Assigns a specified employee in a specified project to a specified task in that project.

+Format `assignT pr/PROJECT_INDEX t/TASK_INDEX em/EMPLOYEE_INDEX`

+* The project index refers to the index number shown in the displayed projects list.
+* The task index refers to the index number shown in the last list of the above specified project.
+* The employee index refers to the index number of the employee **in the project list**.
+* The index(es) **must be positive integers** 1, 2, 3,...

+Examples:
+* `listP` followed by `assignT pr/1 t/1 em/2` assigns the first task in the first project to the second employee in the project.
+* `findP Capstone` followed by `assignT pr/2 t/2 em/2` assigns the second task, in the second project from the results of `findP`, to the second employee in the project.

+### Unassign an employee from a task: `assignT`

+Unassigns the currently assigned employee from the specified task in the specified project.

+Format `unassignT pr/PROJECT_INDEX t/TASK_INDEX`

+* The project index refers to the index number shown in the displayed projects list.
+* The task index refers to the index number shown in the last list of the above specified project.
+* The index(es) **must be positive integers** 1, 2, 3,...

+Examples:
+* `listP` followed by `unassignT pr/1 t/1` unassigns the first task in the first project from the currently assigned employee.
+* `findP Capstone` followed by `unassignT pr/2 t/2` unassigns the second task, in the second project from the results of `findP`, from the currently assigned employee.

 ### Sort tasks by deadline and completion status: `sortT`